0x726179616E/siddhascraper/README.md

 ## Siddha Scraper

-A python script that converts [Kapil Gupta](https://twitter.com/KapilGuptaMD)'s public discourses (articles) into textfiles via command-line interface.
+A python script that downloads [Kapil Gupta](https://twitter.com/KapilGuptaMD)'s public discourses (articles) as textfiles via command-line interface.

 Note: all of the content being downloaded is free and public information available on Kapil Gupta's [website](https://www.kapilguptamd.com/).